jackhv/ericoin/README.md

 Everyone can only mine through the wallet.

-(./ERIcoin-v1.0.0 setgenerate true)(Debug console: setgenerate true)
+(./ERIcoin-v1.0.0 setgenerate true)(Debug console: setgenerate true)(setgenerate true -1 can use 100% cpu)

 BLOCK TIME  64s

-MAX HEIGHT: 20000(After this will not accept POW,~ two weeks)
+MAX HEIGHT: 20000(After this will not accept POW,~ two weeks)(Before this will not accept POS,~ two weeks)

 POW REWARD 50000